Editor’s note: Dr. Jo de Klerk is neither affiliated with nor endorses any specific health insurance company.

 It’ll make most pet treatment expenses more manageable.

 Pet insurance may not save you a ton of money overall, but for many folks it’s easier to plan on a $20 per month cost, knowing that they will get reimbursed for a $2,000 surgery, rather than being forced to pay a lump sum $2,000 for a surgery out of the blue, without warning.

 This is doubly true when you have multiple pets, wherein a bad month could result in tens of thousands of unexpected costs.

 Downsides of Pet Insurance

-all insurance companies are very picky about pre-existing conditions
+Most pet insurance companies are very picky about pre-existing conditions.

 If your dog is already sick, there is not much you can do in terms of insurance coverage.

-pet insurance doesn’t usually save you any money in the long run
+Pet insurance doesn’t always save you any money in the long run.

 For many people, pet insurance ends up just breaking even with what an average owner might pay for the health of their pet over their lifetime.